 Brand consistency is at the root of your business’s identity.
 It encompasses all aspects of your marketing—from messaging to design, how you communicate, and everything in between!
 Basically, any place a customer would engage with your business digitally or in the real world should have a consistent experience (and a consistent look and feel).

-When applied in marketing, brand consistency signals to customers that your business has a strong brand personality that is easily recognizable—no matter where they’re seeing information about your business or engaging with your brand.
+When applied in marketing, brand consistency signals to customers that your business has a strong brand identity that is easily recognizable—no matter where they’re seeing information about your business or engaging with your brand.

 Why does consistency matter in marketing?